 London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP) Studentships

-These studentships, funded by the Economic and Social Sciences Research Council, are available to Home and EU students who meet the residency requirements.
-The deadline is usually in January.
+These studentships, funded by the Economic and Social Sciences Research Council, are available to Home and International students (including EU students).
+The deadline is TBC, but usually late January 2023.

 King’s China Council Scholarships

 Open to citizens and permanent residents of the People’s Republic of China, these scholarships provide international fees, an annual living allowance and visa application fees.
 To apply mention the relevant scholarship code when you submit your online application to King’s Apply, and fill out the CSC application form (available online).
 The deadline is usually in early January.

 Use King’s Apply you can track the status of your application, view your offer details and upload supporting documents such as English language test results.